 .
 He can make no mistake and commit no sin.
 He is the intermediary between God and man.
 He is the interpreter of the word of God as written in the Holy Quran

 Organisation of Shia Sect

-The organisation of the Shia belief includes collections of traditions, interpretations of the Quran, system of law, and standard of life which might be called its Sunna.
+The organisation of the Shia belief includes collections of traditions, interpretations of the Quran, system of law and standard of life which might be called its Sunna.
 In theology they teach that God can change his mind, this is a transfer of the idea of annulment (Naskh) from the sphere of law to that of history.
 They allow a man to conceal his religion if public acknowledgement of it would endanger his life.
-Some examples of the differences in law follow.
-Temporary marriage is allowed.
-A man arranges a marriage with a woman for a fixed time and pays her an agreed sum of money.
-When the time is up, the marriage is automatically dissolved and can only be continued by a new contract.

 Festivals of Shia Sect